-Proposals for new employment development will be supported on existing employment sites (and on the extension to Trevol Business Park once capacity has been reached at the existing site) and within the development boundary where:

-- 5.21 Section 2 (Contents Facts and Figures at page) highlights a higherthan-average unemployment rate and a lower- than-average annual income.
+- Proposals for new employment development will be supported on existing employment sites and within the development boundary where: - a. they are compatible with adjacent users and nearby residential property; or b. they support the regeneration of key town centre sites within the town centre area and in accordance with policy TOR SS2; or - 5.21 Section 2 highlights a higher-thanaverage unemployment rate and a lower- than-average annual income.
 To assist in improving this or prevent further decline, existing employment floorspace should be protected.
-This principally relates to Trevol Business Park. - 5.22 In Policy 5 of the Cornwall Local Plan Trevol Business Park is recognised as an existing strategically important employment site and therefore it will be safeguarded as a locally significant employment site. - 5.23 According to the Site Allocations DPD inset map 14G Trevol Business Park, Torpoint is recognised as a strategically important employment site and therefore it will be safeguarded.
+This principally relates to Trevol Business Park. - 5.22 Cornwall Council Site Allocations DPD recognises Trevol Business Park as an existing strategically important employment site.
+It is safeguarded as a locally significant employment site.

-Trevol Business Park and Enterprise court as shown on Figure 7 Page 44 and Appendix 3 Page 86 are identified as a locally significant employment sites.
+Trevol Business Park and Enterprise court as shown on Figure 8 Page 50 and Appendix 3 Page 92 are identified as a locally significant employment sites.